Blog · Review Essay · Last reviewed June 23, 2026

 Amusing Ourselves to Death and the Entertainment Interface

-Neil Postman's Amusing Ourselves to Death is not only a warning about television.
-It is a warning about what happens when a culture's dominant interface trains serious life to appear as entertainment: politics as performance, news as mood, education as packaging, and public judgment as a sequence of attention events.
+Neil Postman's Amusing Ourselves to Death reads today as far more than a warning about television.
+Its real subject is what happens when a culture's dominant interface trains serious life to appear as entertainment: politics as performance, news as mood, education as packaging, and public judgment as a sequence of attention events.

 The Book

 Amusing Ourselves to Death: Public Discourse in the Age of Show Business was first published in 1985.
-The current Penguin Random House listing for the Penguin Books paperback gives a December 27, 2005 publication date, 208 pages, and includes a foreword by Postman's son Andrew Postman.
+The current Penguin Random House listing for the Penguin Books paperback gives a December 27, 2005 publication date, 208 pages, and includes an introduction by Postman's son Andrew Postman.

 Postman was an American educator and media critic associated with media ecology.
 Britannica describes his work as focused on how media forms shape thought, culture, education, and social organization.
 That background matters because the book is not a complaint about low-quality programming.
 It is an argument about the conditions under which a public learns to think.